Rachel Thomas (academic): Research and career

-Thomas joined the University of San Francisco in 2016 where she founded and now directs the Center for Applied Data Ethics.
+Thomas joined the University of San Francisco in 2016 where she founded the Center for Applied Data Ethics.
 Here she has studied the rise of deepfakes, bias in machine learning and deep learning.

 When Thomas started to develop neural networks, only a few academics were doing so, and she was concerned that there was a lack of sharing of practical advice.
 Whilst there is a considerable recruitment demand for artificial intelligence researchers, Thomas has argued that even though these careers have traditionally required a PhD, access to supercomputers and large data sets, these are not essential prerequisites.
 To overcome this apparent skills gap, Thomas established Practical Deep Learning For Coders, the first university accredited open access certificate in deep learning, as well as creating the first open access machine learning programming library.
 Thomas and Jeremy Howard co-founded fast.ai, a research laboratory that looks to make deep learning more accessible.
 Her students have included a Canadian dairy farmer, African doctors and a French mathematics teacher.

 Thomas has studied unconscious bias in machine learning, and emphasised that even when race and gender are nor explicit input variables in a particular data set, algorithms can become racist and sexist when that information becomes latently encoded on other variables.
 Alongside her academic career, Thomas has called for more diverse workforces to prevent bias in systems using artificial intelligence.
 She believes that there should be more people from historically underrepresented groups working in tech to mitigate some of the harms that certain technologies may cause as well as to ensure that the systems created benefit all of society.
 In particular, she is concerned about the retention of women and people of colour in tech jobs.
 Thomas serves on the Board of Directors of Women in Machine Learning (WiML).
 She served as an advisor for Deep Learning Indaba, a non-profit which looks to train African people in machine learning.
 In 2017 she was selected by Forbes magazine as one of 20+ "leading women" in artificial intelligence.

 Thomas has also written on the application of data science and machine learning in medicine.
-In one article, she outlines some of the amazing uses of machine leaning in the medical field and highlights some of the ethical issues involved.
+In one article, she outlines uses of machine leaning in the medical field and highlights some of the ethical issues involved.
 The article was published in the Boston Review, titled "Medicine's Machine Learning Problem As Big Data tools reshape health care, biased datasets and unaccountable algorithms threaten to further disempower patients."

-Sanyam Bhutani conducted an insightful interview with Dr. Thomas.
-In the interview, she shares how she first became interested in deep learning and a behind the scenes look at Fast.AI.